-- 9.1 The rules of the Trans Tasman Course are governed by the Australian Sheepdog Workers Association and a copy may be found on their web site. - 9.2 Dog of the Year points will be awarded to competitions where this course is used (with no restrictions), even if an arena or Supreme trial is run at the same venue.
+10.2 Dog of the Year points will be awarded to competitions where this course is used (with no restrictions), even if an arena or Supreme trial is run at the same venue.

-10. Supreme Course
+11. Supreme Course

-- 10.1 The rules of the Supreme Course are governed by the Australian Sheepdog Workers Association and a copy may be found on their web site. - 10.2 Dog of the Year points will be awarded to competitions where this course is used (with no restrictions), even if an arena or Trans Tasman trial is run at the same venue.
+11.1 The rules of the Supreme Course are governed by the Australian Sheepdog Workers Association and a copy may be found on their web site.

+11.2 Dog of the Year points will be awarded to competitions where this course is used (with no restrictions), even if an arena or Trans Tasman trial is run at the same venue.

-11. Short course
+12. Short course

-11.1 Refer to Appendix 4 for the recommended dimensions and placement of obstacles for a short course trial.
+12.1 Refer to Appendix 4 for the recommended dimensions and placement of obstacles for a short course trial.
 The positioning of the obstacles may be altered to best suit the venue.

-11.2 Rules:
+12.2 Rules:

-- (a) This course has been especially adopted to suit venues where limited space is available.
-It is based on the short courses used in New Zealand and incorporates obstacles such as a key-hole race and the Maltese Cross. - (b) The suggested time is 12 minutes (depending on the area allowed and the sheep).
+(a) This course has been especially adopted to suit venues where limited space is available.
+It is based on the short courses used in New Zealand and incorporates obstacles such as a key-hole race and the Maltese Cross.

+(b) The suggested time is 12 minutes (depending on the area allowed and the sheep).

-- (c) Time is to be called by the Judge once the sheep have been released.
-Judging commences once sheep have cleared the Gap (first obstacle). - (d) The sheep are to be driven between obstacle one (the Gap); two (the Bridge), and three (the T).
-There is a defined free working area at the Bridge and the Maltese Cross. - (e) The competitor must walk through obstacle one (the Gap), and three (the T).
+(c) Time is to be called by the Judge once the sheep have been released.
+Judging commences once sheep have cleared the Gap (first obstacle).

+(d) The sheep are to be driven between obstacle one (the Gap); two (the Bridge), and three (the T).
+There is a defined free working area at the Bridge and the Maltese Cross.

+(e) The competitor must walk through obstacle one (the Gap), and three (the T).
 The competitor may clear sheep off the second obstacle (the Bridge), by walking alongside the Bridge.
+Competitors are not allowed in the bridge.